-Carbohydrate is added to some proteins to form glycoproteins such as mucus.
-The Golgi apparatus also seems to be involved in producing materials for plant and fungal cell walls and insect cutcles.
-Some proteins in the Golgi apparatus are digestive eruzymes.
-These may be enclosed in vesicles to form an organelic known as a lyossome.
-Alternatively, enzymes may be transported Eukaryotic cells through the Golgi apparatus and then in vesicles to the cell surface membrane where the vesicles flue with the membrane to release extracellular digestive enzymes.
-The Golgi apparatus was first reported over 100 years ago, in April 1998.
-The flattened stack of trembranes was observed by the flatilian scientist Carnillo Golgi (1843-1926) through a light microscope.
-For more than 50 years scientists argued over its functions.
-Some though it was an artelact from the process of fixing and staining during tissue preparation.
+Carbohydrate is added to some proteins to form glycoprote such as mucus.
+The Golgi apparatus also seems to be involved in producing materials for plant and fungal cell walls and insect icles.
+Some proteins in the Golgi apparatus are digestive symes.
+These may be enclosed in vesicles to form an organelle enzymes.
+The known as a lysosome.
+Alternatively, enzymes may be transported through the Golgi apparatus and then in vesicles to the cell surface through the Golgi apparatus and then in vesicles to the cell surface membrane where the vesicles fue with the membrane to release extracellular digestive enzymes.
+The Golgi apparatus was first reported over 100 years ago, in April 1898.
+The flattened stack of membranes was observed by the Italian scientist Camillo Golgi (1843-1926) through a light microscope.
+For more than 50 years scientists argued over its function.
+Some thought it was an artefact from the process of fixing and staining during tissue preparation.
 The arrival of the electron microscope in the 1950s allowed the detailed structure of the Golgi apparatus to be seen.